Largest City - Los Angeles

 While tuition and costs of living may be higher when studying in California, it is also worth noting that there are various ways to secure substantive financial aid packages.
-What is more, with the variety of lifestyles and multi-person living situations students studying in California embrace, the costs of living in California can be considerably minimized with proper planning.
+With the variety of lifestyles and multi-person living situations students studying in California embrace, the costs of living in California can be considerably minimized with proper planning.
 If you’re thinking about living off-campus, you should explore your housing options on the web.
-To explore the costs of these room-mate living arrangements in your cities of interest, it is worthwhile to check out the online classified ads posted daily on Craigslist.
+To explore the cost of living arrangements in your cities of interest, it is worthwhile to surf through sites like Apartments.com to find and compare apartment rental rates.
 Reviewing sites such as this, and those related more specifically to studying in California, are sure to assist you in developing a more accurate sense of associated costs of living in California.
 In addition, it’s a good idea to join your school’s Facebook group(s).
 Chances are your graduating class will have a Facebook group to discuss general topics.
 Here, you will be able to find items for sale such as furniture and you will also see people looking for roommates or subletters (someone who takes over a lease for a tenant).
 People constantly post in these groups so be sure to check them regularly.
 With that being said, putting out feelers to people you know is the best option for finding a quality roommate.
 Be careful about rooming with someone you met through social media or a roommate matching website like Roomsurf.
 Choosing a roommate is a big decision that will affect your quality of life, so take time to get to know them and be sure it’s a great match before committing.
 If you are willing to do your research and plan ahead, you are sure to discover many opportunities for assistance and resources available to students while living and studying in this great state!

 For more information and to search schools to study in California, and to contact them for free for further information, please visit the Study in the USA School Search.